 One of a matching reflected pair of fine dwellings of standard asymmetrical form with some very unusual Gothic style stucco detailing, concentrated on the window bay, the lower storey of which is broader than the upper.
 The windows have depressed pointed arches.
-Those at lower level have angled buttress mullions with stumpy shafts, having foliated capitals, growing out of the
+Those at lower level have angled buttress mullions with stumpy shafts, having foliated capitals, growing out of the buttress caps.
+The upper mullions have recessed shafts without capitals.
+The bargeboarded roof gables have collars and finials.
+Chimneys and window bay are heavily moulded and chimneys have semi-circular flue tops.
+Garden layout possible original.

-Figure 3.7 View of Cardinal Freeman Village from the vicinity of 118 Victoria Street, looking north west to the Clissold Street corner
+View of Cardinal Freeman Village from the vicinity of 118 Victoria Street, looking north west to the Clissold Street corner

-Figure 3.8 Views of Cardinal Freeman Village from the vicinity of 118 Victoria Street, looking south west
+Figure 3.14 Views of Cardinal Freeman Village from the vicinity of 118 Victoria Street, looking south west

-Figure 3.9 View of Cardinal Freeman Village entrance gate, from the front of 120 Victoria Street
+Figure 3.15 View of Cardinal Freeman Village entrance gate, from the front of 120 Victoria Street